Online Low Rank Matrix Completion: Explore-Then-Commit (ETC) Algorithm

 \end{thm}

-See Appendix~\ref{app:warm_up} for detailed proofs of Theorem \ref{thm:baseline}. \begin{rmk}[Non-trivial regret bounds] Theorem \ref{thm:baseline} provides non-trivial regret guarantees in the key regime when $\s{N} \gg \s{T}$ and $\s{M}>\s{N}$ where the regret scales only logarithmically on $\s{M},\s{N}$.
+\begin{rmk}[Non-trivial regret bounds] Theorem \ref{thm:baseline} provides non-trivial regret guarantees in the key regime when $\s{N} \gg \s{T}$ and $\s{M}>\s{N}$ where the regret scales only logarithmically on $\s{M},\s{N}$.
 This is intuitively satisfying since in each round we are obtaining $\s{M}$ observations, so more users translate to more information which in-turn allows better understanding of the underlying reward matrix.
 However, the dependence of regret on $T$ (namely $\s{T}^{2/3}$) is sub-optimal.
 In the subsequent section, we provide a novel algorithm to obtain regret guarantees with $\s{T}^{1/2}$ for rank-$1$ $\fl{P}$.

 \end{rmk}